In-House Social Media Managers

 Should launch content be different on each platform?

 Yes.
-TikTok rewards fast-paced, trend-adjacent content.
-Reels rewards polished visual storytelling.
-Shorts rewards educational or utility-first content.
-The same product message should be formatted differently for each platform's algorithm.
+TikTok rewards fast-paced, trend-adjacent content, while Reels rewards polished visual storytelling.
+The same product message should be formatted differently for each supported platform's algorithm.
+YouTube Shorts planning can be layered in once support lands.

 What if the launch date moves mid-planning?